PassivePicasso/ThunderKit/README.md

 ## _**ThunderKit Crash Course**_

+If you like ThunderKit consider donating through [GitHub Sponsors](https://github.com/sponsors/PassivePicasso)

 Welcome and thank you for your interest in ThunderKit.
 ThunderKit is a Unity extension that provides an expansive and expandable environment for mod development.

 ThunderKit can help you develop multiple mods in a single project and streamline your building and testing efforts through automation.